HubSpot/dropwizard-guice/README.md

 ### NOTE:

-This library has been largely replaced by [dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier), so we don't recommend using it for new development.
+This library has been replaced by [dropwizard-guicier](https://github.com/HubSpot/dropwizard-guicier), so we don't recommend using it for new development.

 ## Usage
 ```xml